zoldax/PulseQueryViewer/README.md

 The script includes error handling for various scenarios such as missing input files, incorrect file extensions, and issues during file processing.
 All errors are logged to `ERROR.log`.

 ## 📝 Notes
-- Make sure that the input JSON file follows the QRadar export format.
+- Make sure that the input JSON file follows the QRadar Pulse Dashboard export format.
 - The script is case-sensitive when dealing with file paths and extensions.

 ## ⚠️ Disclaimer